Short Trips From Medellin

 If you have time extend your day-trip to a weekend outing (which many do).
 The beautiful Kasa Kayam Hostel comes recommended, it’s located 15 minutes from the main Guatape street.
 Be careful timing your bus back to Medellin as the last bus leaves, on the dot, at about 6 pm from the same station you came in from.

 If you don't have much time or don't feel comortable navigating the buses and in Spanish, don't worry, there are daily tours to Guatape in English.
-You can book at Toucan Cafe & Tours.

 Santa Fe de Antioquia